menandmice/micetro_docs/guides/user-manual/webapp_dns.rst

 .. _webapp-dns:

-DNS management
+Managing DNS Zones and Records
 ==============

 DNS Zones
 ---------

-Here is an overview of the main functionality for managing DNS zones.

-By default, the list shows only master DNS zones, but to see other types of DNS zones, the filtering sidebar offers options to select different types.
+The DNS page shows a list of the :ref:`DNS zones` in the system that you have access to view.
+By default, the list shows only primary zones, but you can select to view other types under **ZONE TYPES** in the left pane.

 .. image:: ../../images/DNS-Micetro.png
   :width: 90%
   :align: center

-Viewing the DNS zone list
-^^^^^^^^^^^^^^^^^^^^^^^^^

-After entering the DNS section of the Web Application, users are presented with a list of all DNS zones in the system that they have access to view.

 Opening a DNS zone
 ^^^^^^^^^^^^^^^^^^